- This post contains affiliate links. Read more here.

 Pay your dog for good, calm behavior on their bed while your guest is present, first by moving their mobile calm spot near to you.
-Give them a long lasting goodie to keep them occupied.
-Here’s some great options.
+Give them a long-lasting goodie to keep them occupied.
+Here are a few great options.

 An electronic training feeder such as the Treat and Train lets you reward your dog remotely for relaxing on their bed.
-These devices can also be used to shape your dog’s “stay” in a sit or down position when a guest arrives.
+These devices can also be used to reward your dog’s “stay” in a “sit” or “down” position when a guest arrives.

 Once the initial thrill of the arrival is over, most dogs can go back to being their regular selves without overwhelming your guests.Find on Amazon